ivardesign/hrext07-my-cruddy-app/README.md

 ## Final Thoughts
 - I don't care for the feedback responses, they feel unnecessary.
 - Drag and drop reordering and memory of changes seems important.
-- Unique id-prefix tied to app would allow for other items that use localStorage on the same domain.
+- Unique id-prefix tied to app allows for other items that use localStorage on the same domain, but the 'Clear All' button clears ALL localStorage: it should ONLY clear ToDo list items with the unique-ish prefix!